ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>When I first needed a WebView in my Flutter app, I thought it would be easy.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Mimicking Seamless SSO Across Mobile Apps and WebViews Using a Single Identity Backend - <a href="https://medium.com/@codebyzarana/mimicking-seamless-sso-across-mobile-apps-and-webviews-using-a-single-identity-backend-87a1f74f8e0a?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mimicking Seamless SSO Across Mobile Apps and WebViews Using a Single Identity Backend — Part 1 - <a href="https://medium.com/@codebyzarana/mimicking-seamless-sso-across-mobile-apps-and-webviews-using-a-single-identity-backend-87a1f74f8e0a?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Zarana Solanki`**